This article originally appeared on VICE Canada.

 Long days with unfriendly people talking crap to me in languages I couldn't understand wasn't even the worst part—I had to essentially pull teeth in order to get paid.
 By the time I left to go back to school, I was still owed thousands of dollars and was starting to believe I wouldn't ever see that money.
 Going to school a couple hours away from where I worked didn't help me any, either, since attempts to track down my boss by phone were largely ignored.

-My once and future boss sat me down and told me about the job, which was working the front desk, and sounded easy enough.
-He asked what I was studying in school, and when I said history he launched into an extended speech about how he loves history, and his favourite period of history is when "we expelled the Moors from Portugal."
-I was desperate enough for a job that I ignored his casual use of an anachronistic racial slur, as well as his command that I stand up and turn around for him, after which he claimed I "look just like Marlene Monroe!"
+The owner sat me down and told me about the job, which was working the front desk and sounded easy enough.
+He asked what I was studying in school, and when I said history, he launched into an extended speech about how he loves history, and his favorite period of history is when "We expelled the Moors from Portugal."
+I was desperate enough for a job that I ignored his command to I stand up and turn around for him, after which he claimed I "look just like Marlene Monroe!"

 Over the course of my two months on the job I was instructed that in order to entice skeptical customers to stay at what was clearly a third-rate motel, I should offer them a lower room price.
-On the other hand, we were also expected to intuit when guests could be swindled, and raise prices for them.
+On the other hand, we were also expected to intuit when guests could be swindled, and raise prices.
 The owner was quick to offer freebies to get people to stay at the motel, unless those people weren't white.
-He was also quick to anger and once chased someone out of the lobby, screaming at him for some offence I never clued in to.
-I also picked up the Portuguese word for "Indian" by dint of how often the owner would switch to his first language to make offensive comments about his Indigenous customers.
+He was also quick to anger and once chased someone out of the lobby, screaming at him for some offense I was never clued into.
+I also picked up the Portuguese word for Indian thanks to how often the owner would switch to his first language to make offensive comments about his Indigenous customers.